새해 복 많이 받으세요! It’s Seollal (설날) – Lunar New Year – and 2021 is the year of the Ox!

 Now that things have settled down a bit, I wanted to share another DIY project for teaching your child 한글 (Hangul).

-Write Vowels in One Color and Consonants in the Second Color
+What you do: 🔸 Write Vowels in One Color 🔸 Write Consonants in Second Color

 I found these cute chalkboard blocks at our local Michaels Arts and Crafts Store on clearance, but you could easily use plain wooden blocks and paint them with matte paint in any color you’d like – I really liked the chalkboard for these for that back-to-school look.